Haimanot1989/complete-intro-to-ract-v5/README.md

         3. add lint to package.json scripts
         4. configure it for react
             * `npm install -D babel-eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react`
-        5. add config details to the `.eslintrc.json` file
+            * add config details to the `.eslintrc.json` file
+        5. Configure it for hooks
+            * `npm i -D eslint-plugin-react-hooks`
+            * add it to rules and plugins

     * Enable in VSCode
         1. EXTENSIONS --> ESLint --> Install
 * npm Intellisense - autocompletion